telerik/blazor-docs/components/grid/selection/overview.md

 You can configure the selection behavior by setting the Grid `SelectionMode` parameter to a member of the `Telerik.Blazor.GridSelectionMode` enum.
 The selection can be:

 * `None` (the default value) - To disable row or cell selection.
-* `Single` - Only one row or cell can be selected at a time, so the last one will be the selected one.
+* `Single` - Only one row can be selected at a time, so the last one will be the selected one.
 * `Multiple` - You can select a single or multiple rows or cells.

 ## Selection Options